Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Datasets

-\paragraph{UVG-1k} Following Refs.~\citep{Wu2018-bu, lu2019dvc, golinski2020feedback, agustsson2020scale}, we report results on the UVG-1k dataset, which consists of seven test video sequences totalling 3900 frames captured at 120 fps and natively available in 1080p resolution.
-Note that these sequences are only a subset of the full UVG dataset~\citep{uvg}.
+Following \citet{Wu2018-bu, lu2019dvc, golinski2020feedback, agustsson2020scale}, we report results on the UVG-1k dataset, which consists of seven test video sequences totaling 3900 frames captured at 120 fps and natively available in 1080p resolution.
+Note that these sequences are only a subset of the full UVG dataset \citep{uvg}.